kernelsauce/turbo/README.md

 which gives a much better performance.
 Latest version of LuaJIT can be downloaded here: http://luajit.org/

 All of the modules of Turbo Web are made with the class implementation that Middleclass provides <https://github.com/kikito/middleclass>.

+The HTTP parser by Ryan Dahl is used for HTTP parsing.
+This is built and installed as part of the package.

 License
 -------